 One reason I like Bern as a city is its underground layer.
-There are literally hundreds of basement stores lined up along the old town boulevards and you can spend days (and nights) just diving into these hidden worlds down there.
-You will find flower shops and theaters, nightclubs and record stores, hemp shops and bakeries, bars and barbershops.
+There are literally hundreds of basement stores lined up along the old town boulevards, and you can spend days (and nights) just diving into these hidden worlds down there.
+You will find flower shops and theatres, nightclubs and record stores, hemp shops and bakeries, bars and barbershops.
 My favourite basement happens to be a cinema though.
-Kellerkino (basement cinema) is a tiny cave with a 1.6 meter high canvas and a 36 red armchairs.
+Kellerkino (basement cinema) is a tiny cave with a 1.6 meter high canvas and 36 red armchairs.
 Claustrophobics like me perhaps should take a look into that dungeon type of cinema before buying the ticket.

 But once I sit in the comfy chair and the film lights up the hall, the basement cinema turns out to be a very cozy place with a kind of familial atmosphere.
 Founded in 1970, the Kellerkino was the first independent cinema in the country, and until today the programme consists of cinematic avant-garde gems that wouldn’t be shown on the real big screens.
 So even film freaks like myself will find a raw diamond in this underground spot once in a while.